Frequently Asked Questions About Captive Insurance Companies

 And The District of Columbia

-1. Q: What is a captive?
+1. What is a captive?

-A: A captive insurance company is generally defined as an insurance company owned and controlled by its insureds.
+A captive insurance company is generally defined as an insurance company owned and controlled by its insureds.
 The captive’s primary purpose is to insure the risks of its owners.
-It issues policies, buys reinsurance, pays claims and invests premiums
+It issues policies, buys reinsurance, pays claims, and invests premiums similar to a traditional insurance company.

-2. Q: Why should I form a captive?
+2. Why should I form a captive?

-A: There are many advantages to insuring risks through a captive insurance program as well as disadvantages in terms of risk and commitment.
+There are many advantages to insuring risks through a captive insurance program as well as disadvantages in terms of risk and commitment.
 Some commonly cited advantages include:

 • Tailored coverage – the captive can custom-write a policy to fit the needs of its insureds, even when such coverages are unavailable or prohibitively expensive in the commercial market;